3.3.2 Domestic Abuse

 - Meet and communicate with the child separately to the perpetrator;

-- Acknowledge and build on the child's strengths and survival strategies;
+- Acknowledge and build on the child's strengths and coping strategies;

 - Be careful to acknowledge their experiences, but not to look shocked or upset by what they tell you;